So You Wanna Build a Casket?

 The natural oil can be applied and burnished or top-coated with wax for a higher shine.

 We receive many inquiries from woodworkers regarding casket upholstery.
 There is a very wide range of casket interior options from none at all to elaborately tailored.
 Conventional caskets are upholstered with synthetic fabrics for reasons including low cost, durability and no wrinkles.
 You'll find many trade names for these synthetic fabrics used in casket descriptions that include taffeta, crepe, plush, twill, and velvet.
+Click here to view the upholstery options available for purchase from Casket Builder Supply.

 Here are but a few options for upholstering your casket ranging from simple to the more complex.
 In the more than 10 years serving families, we have seen each of the following: